arumaldodrla/BI-Reset/1_requirements_and_design/PRD.md

 ## 1. Introduction

-This document outlines the product requirements for BI Reset, an AI-first, multi-source business intelligence platform.
-The target audience for this document includes project managers, designers, developers (including AI agents), and QA teams.
+This Product Requirements Document (PRD) defines the vision, features, and scope for BI Reset.
+It serves as the guiding document for the project team—including project managers, designers, AI development agents, and quality assurance—to ensure alignment on what is being built and for whom.

 ## 2. Product Vision & Strategy

-BI Reset aims to democratize data analytics for small to medium-sized enterprises (SMEs) by providing a powerful, intuitive, and affordable BI solution.
-Our strategy is to differentiate through:
+BI Reset will democratize data analytics for small and medium-sized enterprises (SMEs) by delivering a powerful, intuitive, and affordable BI solution.
+The product strategy is centered on three key differentiators:

 - **AI-First Experience**: Making natural language the primary means of data interaction.
 - **Seamless Multi-Source Integration**: Eliminating data silos by enabling easy connection to and analysis of data from disparate systems.